UBC-MDS/CanadaCovidMetrics/README.md

 -   Lakshmi Santosha Valli Akella (@valli180)
 -   Luke Collins (@LukeAC)

 We welcome and recognize all contributions.
-Please find the guide for contribution in [Contributing Document](https://github.com/UBC-MDS/CanadaCovidMetrics/blob/main/CONTRIBUTING.md).
+Please find the guide for contribution in [Contributing Document](https://github.com/UBC-MDS/canadacovidmetrics/blob/main/CONTRIBUTING.md).

 ## License

-`CanadaCovidMetrics` was created by the Contributors.
+`canadacovidmetrics` was created by the Contributors.
 It is licensed under the terms of the MIT license.

 ## Credits

-`CanadaCovidMetrics` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`canadacovidmetrics` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).